About Brayden Hanks, AMFT | Male Therapist in Nashville

 a little about me

-Before becoming a therapist, I spent nearly a decade working in healthcare — including working in the trenches of Cardiovascular Surgery, Burn, and COVID intensive care units.
-During that time I worked alongside physicians, nurses, and other professionals responsible for incredibly high-pressure decisions and outcomes.
+Before becoming a therapist, I have spent nearly a decade in healthcare — Cardiovascular Surgery, Burn, and COVID ICUs.
+High stakes, high pressure, no room for error.